lukelex/NATO/README.md

 voice messages by radio or telephone regardless of their native language or the presence of transmission static.

-The 26 code words in the NATO phonetic alphabet are assigned to the 26 letters of the English alphabet in alphabetical order as follows:
+The 26 code words and 10 numbers in the NATO phonetic alphabet are assigned to their respectives in the English alphabet in alphabetical order as follows:

 * Alfa
 * Bravo